MichaelHeinecke/heatwave/README.md

 ## Input Data

-The input data are a timeseries in which each record has temperature reading fields.
+The input data are batches of a timeseries in which each record has temperature reading fields.
 Conceptually, the relevant input data has the form as depicted in table below.

 | Date       | Temperature |
 |------------|-------------|